Nakilon/mll/README.md

         # TODO Alternating pink and yellow at successive horizontal positions
         # TODO Alternating pink and yellow at successive vertical positions
         # TODO Make the grid contents red
-        # TODO "set the horizontal spacing between items" do
-        # TODO "set the horizontal and vertical spacings" do
         # TODO "grids can be nested" do
       describe "Options:" do
         # TODO "align elements around the center of the grid" do